Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 4. Category names use consistent spelling.
 5. The expected columns exist.

 This preview shows the starting data.
-The dashboard still needs to clean it.
+The dashboard still cleans it before analysis.

 ## Overview Tab